About our Master's programmes

 Yes part-time study is available for all Home and EU students.
 Students can choose to study part-time over two or three years.
 Please note that students in receipt of financial support or planning to access the Postgraduate Government Loan must complete their study over two years.

-At the beginning of each academic year, part-time students can select the number of units they wish to take in each term - programme timetables with unit details are published on the SoE New Student website around two months prior to the start of the academic year.
+At the beginning of each academic year, part-time students can select the number of units they wish to take in each term - programme timetables with unit details are published on the SoE New Student website at the start of the academic year.

 The majority of our overseas students come to the UK on a Tier 4 visa.
 Restrictions imposed on students holding Tier 4 visas by the UK Border Agency mean that most overseas students are not permitted to study on a part-time basis.